-Best Samsung Galaxy Z Fold 3 cases 2021
+Protect your Samsung Galaxy Z Fold 3 with these great cases

 Safe and secure: Incipio Grip

-The Galaxy Z Fold 3 can be a bit difficult to grip properly at times, but Incipio is back with its Grip series to help you hold on to your folding phone whether it's closed, open, or in between.
+The Galaxy Z Fold 3 can be a bit difficult to grip properly at times, but Incipio is back with its Grip series to help you hold on to your folding phone, whether it's closed, open, or in between.
 It also comes in black and a very bold red, but I like this two-tone Navy Blue colorway best.

+Thin but tough: Spigen Slim Armor Pro for Galaxy Z Fold 3 5G

+Unwanted bulk is one of the main issues when choosing the best Galaxy Z Fold 3 case.
+Fortunately, you can get thin but tough protection with the Spigen Slim Armor Pro case.
+The Air Cushion Technology is designed to offer maximum protection that you can rely on.

 Colorful carbon fiber: ZYKY Carbon Fiber Cover

 If leather isn't your preferred look, this snap-on case instead takes notes from one of the most icon case styles of the last decade: carbon fiber.
-I'm partial to the blue or red, but we also have the classic black carbon fiber or a softer brown to pick from.
+I'm partial to the blue or red, but we also have the classic black carbon fiber and pleather designs.

-Why great Samsung Galaxy Z Fold 3 cases are harder to find right now

 There's a bevy of fun cases from Samsung and Spigen for the Galaxy Z Fold 3, with the S Pen Folio sitting pretty at the top of the pack.
 I like the S Pen, but I'm not sure how long I'll be able to tolerate the extra girth here — at least it's not as awkward as the S21 Ultra version.

-The Spigen Tough Armor and Neo Hybris S cases are also quite interesting, especially the way the hard back panel rotates out into the kickstand while the inner layer keeps the Z fold 3 secure.
+The Spigen Tough Armor and Neo Hybris S cases are also quite interesting, mainly how the hardback panel rotates out into the kickstand while the inner layer keeps the Z Fold 3 secure.
 It adds a fair amount of bulk, but heavy-duty cases are popular for a reason: they protect your investment.

 Despite how blatantly awesome the Galaxy Z Fold 3 looks, you can't deny this is an expensive phone that's still trying to break out of a niche enthusiast segment and into the mainstream.
-As such, many case manufacturers are waiting to see how the Z Fold 3 — and the Z Flip 3 — do in pre-orders and initial interest before deciding how many cases they'll offer.
-This means that outside some early cases from bigger companies like Spigen, Incipio, and Samsung, of course, you might not see much in the way of cases for the Z Fold 3 around launch.
+As such, many case manufacturers are waiting to see how the Z Fold 3 — and the Z Flip 3 — sell before deciding how many cases they'll offer.
+This means that outside some early cases from bigger companies like Spigen, Incipio, and Samsung, of course, you may not see much in the way of Galaxy Z Fold 3 cases for a while longer.

 Don't worry, though!
 We know that case makers come around on these phones pretty quickly.
 Its predecessor, the Galaxy Z Fold 2, has good case selection now, as does the Z Flip series.
 It just means if you're not too keen on what's available today, you can grab an affordable case for now and wait for your dream case to arrive.